 Major contributors to educational outcomes for children include their mental health and social emotional learning.
-National data shows that one in five students has a diagnosable mental health disorder and 75% to 80% of students who are in need of mental health services do not receive them.
-More than two million young people in the United States have an emotional and/or behavioral disability and there are increasingly high numbers of students negatively impacted by adverse childhood experiences.
+National data shows that one in five students has a diagnosable mental health disorder and 75% to 80% of students who need mental health services do not receive them.
+More than 2 million young people in the United States have an emotional and/or behavioral disability and there are increasingly high numbers of students negatively impacted by adverse childhood experiences.
 These traumas and stressors can change the beliefs and mindsets of children that interfere with learning and result in negative school experiences.

 Students with ongoing untreated mental health issues often need intensive therapeutic supports not available in most classrooms, and families may find it difficult to access services due to income, transportation, work conflicts and the needs of other family members.
 Provision of mental health services in the school system promotes relationship building between educators and therapeutic teams and improves outcomes because students receive consistent, ongoing treatment.

 WBI’s mental health therapists will provide therapy to students referred by schools and will have therapists available for consultation with families and district staff.
 Therapists also will be available during school breaks.
 WBI provides support for healing in which students can develop new skills and learn appropriate methods of self-expression.
 Our services are intended for youth who have experienced trauma and face lasting mental and emotional effects from it.

 WBI serves as central Wyoming’s primary resource for mental health crisis evaluation and inpatient treatment.
 WBI is uniquely positioned to provide treatment for students experiencing crises, support for students experiencing difficulties with life transitions, identification and early intervention in diagnosable mental health conditions, and family therapy.